autofeedback-exercises/exercises/MTH4332/Block5/heat-capacity-1d/.lesson/instructions.md

 Please ensure that you have a variable called `T` in your final `main.py` code.
 This variable should be set equal to a NumPy array that contains the temperatures at which you evaluated the heat capacity when you generated in the plots.
 I use this variable when testing your code.
-Please also set the x-axis and y-axis labels on your graph equal to "Temperature / arbitrary units" and "Heat capacity / arbitrary units" respectively.
+Please also set the x-axis and y-axis labels on your graph equal to "Temperature / natural units" and "Heat capacity / natural units" respectively.